Email and Digital Marketing

 Insert the Constant Contact Single Form block or shortcode to a WordPress page or post, or add the Constant Contact Form widget to the footer or sidebar of all your pages and posts

-Exclamation Point IconImportant: WordPress has lots of variation and is highly customizable.
+Exclamation Point IconImportant: WordPress has lots of variations and is highly customizable.
 If you're not able to follow the steps below because your WordPress dashboard looks different, please check with your WordPress administrator or visit our help forum.

 Once you've created a form through the WordPress plugin, it's time to make it visible on your webpage or blog post so that you can start collecting new sign-ups and feedback from your site visitors.